 God created man in his own image and likeness.
-This is what it says in Genesis and Jesus quotes some of it and so verifies it.
-So God breathed into the man the breath of life and the man became a person.
-Then God places the man in a doubly good environment.
+This is what it says in Genesis.
+God breathed into the man the breath of life and the man became a person.
+Then God places the man in a really good environment.
 Doubly good because all the earth was good but this place was especially good because God arranged this environment full of the best things on earth.

 God gives the man freedom to do as he pleases in this pleasing environment.
 There is a choice though.
 There are two trees.
 The Lord warns him that one tree will bring sure and certain death.
 The other tree speaks for itself.
 It’s the Tree of Life!
 So the man has a choice of life and death.
 And God leaves it at that, one warning about one tree.

 The man is friendly with the animals and the birds.
 He gives them names.
 Then, surprise!
 The man is given a companion.
 She is gorgeous.
 She is a knockout!
 She is perfect.

 So we see that man is to discover his own nature.
 God has only done good to them and for them and they can do no accidental wrong.
 They are not drawn to the Tree of the Knowledge of Good and Evil.
 They also show no particular interest in the Tree of Life.
 Now the Tree of the Knowledge of Good and Evil is not dangerous in itself.
 It is just a tree with fruit like many others.
 It is not poisonous.

 Eve says that if you just touch it, you die.
 But that is not the danger.
 Only eating the fruit will bring dreadful results.